davidvm419-tech/cs50-final-project/README.md

 all images logos and descriptions for the products are the property of my friend Carolina who provided them so this project could be possible.

 ### Background
 As I am from Colombia, we still need to adopt a lot of technologies to improve our work and our productivity.
 In addition I like web development and I am going to focus on that area.
-Based on that the idea to develop of a simple web application and to improve upon that was born.
+Based on that the idea to develop of a simple webpage and to improve upon that was born.
 This is the first step in that direction.

 ### Toolkit
 To create this web application I used, mainly, Python, HTML, jinja, Bootstrap, CSS, Flask and SQL.
 In addition I created everything outside CS50 Codespace so I could take off my training wheels a bit more.
 I used MJicrosoft Copilot as a teacher, pretty much in the same spirit as the rubber duck debugger, Flask documentation and W3School as helpers when I encountered bugs and syntax errors.